germs-lab/2015-cibnor-ngs/docs/files/cloud.md

 ![Computer Node](https://raw.githubusercontent.com/datacarpentry/cloud-genomics/master/lessons/images/Computer.png)

-### Distributed System Definitions and stacks:
-  (Note that many definitions exist for these terms)

- * Distributed application: an application that can be executed on a distributed system platform (e.g., mpiBLAST)
- * Distributed system platform: software layers that facilitates coordination and management of a distributed system (e.g., queue-based system, and MapReduce)
- * Distributed system:
    * High Performance Computing (HPC): large assemble of physical machines and a homogeneous operating system (e.g., your institutions' HPC, XSEDE's HPC)
    * Cloud Computing: virtual machines, distributed platforms and/or applications offered as a service (e.g., Amazon Web Services, Microsoft Azure, Google Cloud Computing)